-NUTC 5660 Nutritional Interventions for Complex Systemic Disorders (Didactic credits: 4)
+NUTC 5660 Nutritional Interventions for Complex Systemic Disorders

 Students will explore the pathophysiology of select complex systemic disorders and learn how to apply dietary and nutraceutical interventions for prevention, modulation, and management.
-Conditions covered in this course include eating disorders; renal, hepatic, pulmonary, cognitive/ neurodegenerative disorders; psychological and psychiatric disorders; hormonal and endocrine disorders; and hematologic disorders.
+Conditions covered in this course include eating disorders; renal, hepatic, pulmonary, cognitive/neurodegenerative disorders; psychological and psychiatric disorders; hormonal and endocrine disorders; and hematologic disorders.